serenity-is/docs/framework/data-access/sql-connections.md

 ## Setting Database Dialect for Connections

 Serenity tries to auto-determine the dialect for a connection by using the `"providerName"` in the `appsettings.json` file for the connection definition.

+See [SQL Dialects](sql-dialects.md) for the full reference of the dialect types, the built-in dialects, and how they affect query generation.

 Sometimes, the dialect determined automatically using the `"providerName"` may not work for you, or you may want to use a dialect like `SqlServer2000` or `SqlServer2005` for some connections.